 Services & Background Processes

-DocMan runs several background services on your server.
-This page explains what each one does, how to check whether it's running, and how to start, stop, or restart it.
-The easiest place to manage everything is the DocMan Tray Manager — but every service is also visible from the Windows Services console and the command line.
+DocuMan runs as four standard Windows services on your server.
+This page explains what each one does, how to check whether it's running, and how to start, stop, restart, or troubleshoot it.
+The services are registered with NSSM by the installer and managed exactly like any other Windows service.

-Quick reference: The Tray Manager is your front door for day-to-day monitoring.
-Windows Services (services.msc) is the authoritative controller that runs at boot.
+Quick reference: For a fast at-a-glance status check, run python service\install_services.py status from the install directory.
+The Windows Services console (services.msc) is the authoritative controller that runs at boot.
 PowerShell gives you scriptable, remote-friendly control.
-Log files in the DocMan install directory are where you go when something is wrong.
+Log files in backend\logs\ are where you go when something is wrong.

 What's Running on the Server

-A typical DocMan installation has the following moving parts.
+A typical DocuMan installation has the following moving parts.
 All of them install automatically — you do not need to set them up manually.

 ComponentTypeWhat It Does

-PostgreSQL Third-party service The database that stores all DocMan metadata, users, permissions, OCR text, audit logs, and queue state.
+PostgreSQL Third-party service (postgresql-x64-18) The database that stores all DocuMan metadata, users, permissions, OCR text, audit logs, and queue state.
 Installed separately.
-If this is down, nothing else works.
+If this is down, nothing else works — the four DocuMan services are configured to depend on it and will wait at boot until it is running.

 Ollama (optional) Third-party service Runs self-hosted AI models for AI Watch Folders.
 Only required if you are using AI features with local models.
 See the Ollama setup steps in AI Watch Folders.